EnMasseProject/enmasse/README.md

 [![Systemtest Status](https://travis-ci.org/EnMasseProject/systemtests.svg?branch=master)](https://travis-ci.org/EnMasseProject/systemtests)

 ---
-EnMasse is an elastic messaging platform running on OpenShift with focus on scalability and performance.
+EnMasse is an open source messaging platform, with focus on scalability and performance.
 EnMasse can run on your own infrastructure or in the cloud, and simplifies the deployment of messaging infrastructure.

-EnMasse is based on open standards like [AMQP](http://amqp.org/) and [MQTT](http://mqtt.org/), and open source projects like [Apache ActiveMQ Artemis](https://activemq.apache.org/artemis/), [Apache Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html) and finally the [Vert.x](http://vertx.io/) toolkit for some of its components.
+The EnMasse project that aims to create, as a community, an open source messaging platform that runs on [Kubernetes](https://kubernetes.io/) and [OpenShift](http://openshift.org/), using open standards like [AMQP](http://amqp.org/) and [MQTT](http://mqtt.org/) etc. EnMasse is based on other open source projects like [Apache ActiveMQ Artemis](https://activemq.apache.org/artemis/), [Apache Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html) and finally the [Vert.x](http://vertx.io/) toolkit.

-EnMasse is a great fit for IoT cloud infrastructure, and aims to extend protocol support to both HTTP and CoAP.

 ## Features